 And really, gratin dauphinois is all about the flavor of the potatoes, and the creaminess that binds the slices together.
 Some recipes call for cooking the potatoes in 100% cream, but the result is a bit over the top (oh, really?) and I find one gets excellent results using mostly milk, and just a little cream.
 The trick is to start by pre-cooking the potatoes on the stove, just until the milk thickens enough to coat them well, and then finish cooking and browning the gratin in the oven: this shortens the overall cooking time, and it ensures that the potatoes are cooked thoroughly, from top to bottom.

 A murmur of nutmeg is traditional, and with good reason.
 I don’t add black pepper to the dish, because I prefer to grind it fresh at the table, but if I have chives (ciboulette) on hand, I’ll snip and sprinkle some amid the potatoes.

-Depending on the weather situation where you live, this may or may feel seasonal, but we’ve had sunny days followed by chilly nights in Paris lately, and we are absolutely in the mood for gratin dauphinois.
+Depending on the weather situation where you live, this may or may not feel seasonal, but we’ve had sunny days followed by chilly nights in Paris lately, and we are absolutely in the mood for gratin dauphinois.
 The one that’s pictured here was made for friends who came to dinner last week.
 I served it as a side dish to duck filets that I’d rubbed with spices and roasted, but it could also occupy the center of the stage, served with mixed salad greens and optional slices of ham.